TommySharpNZ/Ulanzi-TC001-API-Monitor/README.md

 **Symptoms:** Can't browse to device's IP address

 **Solutions:**
-1. Verify device is on same network as your computer
+1. Verify device is on same network as your computer/phone
 2. Check IP address shown on LED display
 3. Try pinging the device: `ping 192.168.x.x`
 4. Factory reset and reconfigure if needed